Simone Biles Says Jonathan Owens Is ‘The Sweetest’ Addressing Previous Social Media Backlash

 She continued, “One night, I broke down, and I’m like, ‘Why are you guys talking about my husband like this?
 You don’t know him’… That really hurt.
 For me, it’s like, talk about me all you want, but don’t come for my family, never.”

-In addition to getting candid about her feelings after social media reaction to her husband’s comments, Simone also opened up about other struggles.
+In addition to getting candid about her feelings after social media’s reaction to her husband’s comments, Simone also opened up about other struggles.
 The decorated gymnast discussed the challenges she faces within the sports industry and how she manages being in the public eye.
-Simone remains an advocate for mental health, wellness, and self-care.
+Simone remains an advocate for mental health, wellness and self-care.

 Simone and Jonathan continue to be blissfully in love – and taking over the sports world.